 As you advance through class levels we continue adding more skills and building upon the ones learnt in Agility Foundations.
 All while having a ton of FUN!

-This is a very stimulating and active class and can be exciting and distracting for dogs, so ensure that you and your dog are successful and have fun at our Agility Foundations program, we need your dog to have participated in a group class previously to learn how to work with you in a class environment.
+This is a very stimulating and active class and can be exciting and distracting for dogs, so ensure that you and your dog are successful and have fun at our Agility Foundations program, we need your dog to have participated in a group class previously to learn how to work with you in a busy class environment.
+Please note: if you attended fewer than 4 group classes this does not fulfill the prerequisite, as fewer than 4 classes is not considered completing a set of group classes.
+Nosework/ Tracking classes are not considered group classes.

 My dog has good obedience already, do I still need the pre-req?

 While we can appreciate some people have done a good job training their dog at home, participating in a group class is a different skill for your dog and has nothing to do with how many tricks your dog can do in your living room.
-The pre-requisite is required for all dogs, and is in place so that you can get the most out of our Agility training program!
+The pre-requisite is required for all dogs, and is in place to set your dog up for success so you can get the most out of our Agility training program!

 Reactive and/or Barking Dogs: